pvandervelde/zinger/engineering.md

       * Goal isn't reachable --> Inform the humans
       * Failure of some sub-system --> Either stop, or return to base?
       * Battery running low --> Back to charge station + inform human
 * FMEA -> Failure Mode Effects Criticality Analysis -> Try to predict failures before they happen

+### Hardware

+#### Chassis

+* Modular drive system, because we have 4

+* Pick-up of cargo
+  * From sides without falling over
+* stability
+  * Stability while lifting / lowering
 * How to deal with tolerances
   * Tolerance for fit etc.
   * Tolerance for the final parts, e.g. how much can the frame be out of square without influence on the robots behaviour
+* The rover structure will consist of aluminium extrusions as they are easy to obtain, cut to length and connect.

+#### Drive system

 * Braking power
-* Pick-up of cargo
-  * From sides without falling over
-* stability
-  * Stability while lifting / lowering
 * Brakes + hold power for on the hill / when loading
-* System redundancy
-* Monitoring
 * Wheel slip detection
-* Movement and predictability - People are pretty good with predicting smooth movements, but bad with jerky movements
-* Set demands on
-  * Velocity - linear, rotational
-  * Acceleration - linear, rotational
-  * Obstacle avoidance update rate (Hz)
-  * Response times for changes to goals etc.

-### Structure

-* The rover structure will consist of aluminium extrusions as they are easy to obtain, cut to length and connect.

-### Navigation

-* Need some form of path planning.
-In general there is a global planner and a local one.
-The global planner determines a route in advance and the local planner tries to follow that route while dealing with obstacles, either static or dynamic
-* Swerve has the advantage that we can turn the robot body in any direction while continuing along the same path, i.e. the orientation of the robot body is decoupled from the direction of motion
-* For our path planners this means that we can turn the robot body to move past obstacles.
-  * This could be especially important for cases where the rover is carrying an oversized load
-* Additionally when dealing with hills the decoupling could mean that we can keep the robot in the most stable position (e.g. front facing up hill) while still moving along the slope
-* High level commands for motors are normally a velocity and an angle / direction which are then translated into rotational velocity and direction for the motors.
-However for a swerve drive we have more degrees of freedom so the high level commands can specify a velocity vector (where is the rover going) and a 'pointing' vector (where is the rover pointing).
-At a lower level this can be translated into a rotation and a velocity, combined with the final pointing direction.
-  * From there we need to work out the rotational direction of each wheel, based on where we want to go and the speed at which we want to change direction (steer in the same direction vs front and back steering in the opposite direction)
-* Need trajectory planning - Create a path to the goal, but also deal with the need to smoothly change the wheel speed and direction.
-Additionally for a swerve drive we also need to figure out what direction we need to face in
-  * Temporal planning of movement direction, rotations, and the direction the robot is facing

-## Safety

-* Bumpers on all sides to reduce damage in case of hitting anything.
-* Sensors for detecting obstacles.
-When approaching an obstacle, either turn away from it or slow down and come to a stop near the obstacle

-## Parts

-* Drive modules

-## Drive module

 * taper lock bushing
 * Suspension for individual wheels.
 At 2.5 m/s hitting anything will be nasty because the swing arms are large with heavy weights at the end (the wheels + motors)